 You may have read our blogs about removing rust, but did you know that our WD-40 Multi-Use range can also be used for rust-proofing?
 The unique, quick-dry formula leaves a thin, clear coating when you apply it to the surface.
 After leaving the rust prevention spray to dry for a few minutes, the water-resistant coating is ready to protect your metal surfaces from rust and corrosion.

 We recommend that you try WD-40® Flexible Straw System for accurate rust-proofing as the bendable straw allows greater precision when applying the spray in hard-to-reach areas.

-Pro-Tip: Looking to prevent rust on chrome, stainless steel or iron?
-WD-40 Multi-use product can be used to treat all types of metals, so you can be rest assured that your metallic objects are protected from rusting and corrosion all year round.
+Pro-Tip: Looking to prevent rust on chrome, stainless steel, or iron?
+WD-40 Silicone Lubricant Spray can be used to treat all types of metals, so you can rest assured that your metallic objects are protected from rusting and corrosion all year round.

 Now that you’ve discovered our top ways to prevent rusting and you have rust-free metal garden furniture, why not find out how to service your lawnmower or maintain your wheelbarrow?
 You can use WD-40 Multi-Use products on many household items to treat or prevent rust.
 For more DIY advice, why not explore our blog?